-Noelle is an original Christmas movie from Disney about Santa's daughter Nicole, played by Anna Kendrick (the film was originally called Nicole).
+Noelle is an original Christmas movie from Disney about Santa's daughter, Nicole, played by Anna Kendrick (the film was originally called Nicole).
 The comedy is centered around Nicole, who takes over her father's business after he retires and her brother, played by Bill Hader, suffers an anxiety attack when faced with the enormity of the role.
 The cast also includes Shirley MaClaine, Billy Eichner, and Julie Hagerty.
-The film is being written and directed by Marc Lawrence (Miss Congeniality).
-The film was set for a November 2019 theatrical release, but has since been moved to Disney's streaming site.
+Noelle is being written and directed by Marc Lawrence (Miss Congeniality), and it was originally set for a November 2019 theatrical release but has since been moved to Disney Plus.

 3 Men and A Baby

-The original 3 Men and A Baby starring Tom Selleck, Steve Guttenberg, and Ted Danson came out in 1987.
+The original 3 Men and A Baby, starring Tom Selleck, Steve Guttenberg, and Ted Danson, came out in 1987.
 The film revolves around these three bachelors and their misadventures trying to take care of a baby all while getting mixed up with some drug dealers.
 The comedy was a surprise hit and a sequel, 3 Men and a Little Lady, came out in 1990.
-Disney called the remake a "priority development project" when announcing the streaming site.
-Since the announcement however, no news has come out about the project.
+Disney called the remake a "priority development project" when announcing Disney Plus.
+Since the announcement, however, no news has come out about the project.

 Father of the Bride

 Since its release in 1991 Father of the Bride has become known as a comedy classic.
 Starring Steve Martin, the movie tells the story of a father who is unwilling to let go of his daughter because he can't accept the fact that she's getting married.
-The film was already a remake of a 1950's film by the same name and now looks to be remade once more.
+The film was already a remake of a 1950s film by the same name and now looks to be remade once more.
 Due to the film's success, a sequel was released in 1995.
-There is no word yet on who will star in the new version of the film.
+There is no word yet on who will star in the new version of Father of the Bride.

 Honey, I Shrunk the Kids